As Trump becomes presumptive nominee, China urges objectivity

 "We hope people in all fields can rationally and objectively view this relationship," he added, without elaborating.

-However, last month Finance Minister Lou Jiwei criticized Trump, calling him "an irrational type" due to his tariffs proposal on imported Chinese goods.
+However, last month Finance Minister Lou Jiwei criticised Trump, calling him "an irrational type" due to his tariffs proposal on imported Chinese goods.

 The United States reported a $366-billion trade deficit with China in 2015, up from $343 billion in 2014 - the largest U.S. trade imbalance with any nation.